vbousquet/vpx_lightmapper/README.md

 When updating, the process is the following:
 - All textures are reloaded
-- Objects link to groups (VPX.Hidden/VPX.Bake/...) are left untouched except for deleted objects which are moved to VPX.Trash
+- Objects link to groups (Hidden/Bake/...) are left untouched except for deleted objects which are moved to Trash
 - World environments (IBL and Black) are (re)created if missing.
 The environment texture is updated in the shader node named 'VPX.Mat.Tex.IBL'
 - Objects are identified by their link to VPX object (look in 3D View side panel, there you can see/edit the VPX identifier, eventually associated to a subpart for multipart objects like bumpers).
 If object is not found, it is created like on initial import but if object is found, it is updated according to its configuration (available in the 3D View side panel):
 	- If not disabled, meshes/curves/light informations are replaced by the ones defined in the VPX table,